danlargo/v4l2Camera/README.md

 - In progress, will (hopefully) be designed to work with the [AVFoundation](https://developer.apple.com/av-foundation/) api

 ### Windows
-- In progress, will besigned to work with the [Media.Capture](https://learn.microsoft.com/en-us/uwp/api/windows.media.capture.mediacapture?view=winrt-26100) api
+- In progress, will be designed to work with the [Media.Capture](https://learn.microsoft.com/en-us/uwp/api/windows.media.capture.mediacapture?view=winrt-26100) api